Geometric Methods in Inverse Problems for Partial Differential Equations

 Achievements

-Using this method, we have been able to solve inverse problems for non-linear equations for which the corresponding problem for linear equations is still unsolved.
+Using it, we have been able to solve inverse problems for non-linear equations for which the corresponding problem for linear equations is still unsolved.
 We study the determination of a Lorentzian space-time from scattering measurements and the lens rigidity conjecture.

 We use geometric methods, originally developed for General Relativity, to analyze waves in a moving medium and to develop methods for medical imaging.
 By applying Riemannian geometry and our results in invisibility cloaking, we study counterexamples for non-linear inverse problems and use transformation optics to construct scatterers with exotic properties.